 The door that Zero opened from the grandfather clock flashed pure white.
-Zero covered his eyes trying to shield himself.
-Bright light that was present was gone in matter of seconds.
-What stood before them was entrance to a secret room.
+Zero covered his eyes, trying to shield himself.
+However, the bright light was gone in a matter of seconds.
+What stood before them was the entrance to a secret room.

 “Is everyone okay?”
 Zero called out.
 He blinked his eyes a couple of times to see straight.